Acanthocercus atricollis: Reproduction

 Reproduction is seasonal.
 Testicular volume of males reaches a maximum during August to September (austral spring), and follicles of females become enlarged during August to December.
 Females lay a single clutch per annum, about 11 eggs on average, and larger females produce larger clutches than smaller females.

 Range

 It is found in Eritrea, Somalia, Ethiopia, Sudan, South Sudan, Uganda, D.R.C., Kenya, Tanzania, Zambia, Malawi, Mozambique, Zimbabwe, Angola, Botswana, Namibia, South Africa and Eswatini.

-Races
+Subspecies

-Two races are usually accepted.
+Two subspecies are usually accepted.
 Four more have been described however, which are not very distinct.